starfederation/datastar-restructure-interim/design/SDK.md

 )
 ```

-`RemoveStoreValues` is a helper function to send a signal to the browser to remove data from the data-store.
+`RemoveSignals` is a helper function to send signal paths to the browser to be removed from the data-store.

 #### Args

-`paths` is a list of strings that represent the path to the data to be removed from the data-store.
+`paths` is a list of strings that represent the path to the signals to be removed from the data-store.
 The paths ***must*** be valid `.` delimited paths within the store.
 The Datastar client side will use these paths to remove the data from the data-store.

 #### Logic
-When called the function ***must*** call `ServerSentEventGenerator.send` with the `data` and `datastar-remove-store-values` event type.
+When called the function ***must*** call `ServerSentEventGenerator.send` with the `data` and `datastar-remove-signals` event type.

 1. The function ***must*** include the paths in the event data in the format `paths PATHS` where `PATHS` is a space separated list of the provided paths.